-6) The information page displays the Seakeeper model, Seakeeper serial number, Seakeeper software versions, RUN hours, and SEA hours, and other information
+6) The information page displays the Seakeeper model, Seakeeper serial number, Seakeeper software versions, RUN hours, and SEA hours, and other information.
+The information page below are examples and may not match information details of installed Seakeeper.

 7) The service page displays operating information from the Seakeeper.